Tyler799/Morrowind-2020/Morrowind_2019.md

 MGE XE comes with MWSE 2.0.
 Some mods require the alpha version (2.1) to work properly.
 If so, get 2.1 from [here](https://nullcascade.com/mwse/mwse-dev.zip).

 If you do not have a mod that requires 2.1, there is no reason to install it - stick with what MGE XE provides.
 2.1 provides support for new mods, bug fixes, and performance improvements, but is under rapid development that may cause issues.
-New versions of MWSE 2.1 come out daily/weekly, and it comes with a MWSE-Update program that will download any new version, if available.
+New versions of MWSE 2.1 come out daily/weekly, and it comes with a MWSE-Update program that will download any new alpha version, if available.
 Visit the Morrowind Modding Discord under #MWSE for more information.
 To report issues, visit the Discord channel or their [GitHub project](https://github.com/MWSE/MWSE/issues).

 Extract it into your install folder (the folder with Morrowind.exe in it)--not the data folder!
 This should result in MGEXEgui ending up in the same folder as Morrowind.exe.